cs109group18/project/models.md

 '''
 Function
 -------------
-rolling_window

-This function takes a rolling window where validation window is 2010, then 2011, then 2012 etc and training set is all eyars before it It takes in a model type and param list and returns the parameter that gives lowest average validation error
+Rolling_later

+This funciton implements a variation on rolling window cross validation.
+It does cross validation where the validation set is always one year and always between 2010-2015.
+If provided min_year > 2010, the validation set is always between min_year and 2015 (when training set is 2012-2015 for example)

 Parameters:

-model_type - "LASSO", "RIDGE", "RF", "GB"
-param_list - list of floats
-xtrain - features
-ytrain - response
-min_year - first year of training set
+Model_type (str) - "LASSO", "RIDGE", "RF", "GB" param_list - list of floats to feed into model xtrain - dataframe or matrix of features ytrain - response variable vector min_year - first year of training set

-Returns parameter that gave lowest mean squared error
+Returns parameter that gave lowest mean squared validation error
 '''

 def rolling_later(model_type, param_list, xtrain, ytrain, min_year):

     errors = []